Rishi-121/Dynamic-Blog-Admin-Panel/README.md

 ## Description:-

-It is a simple blog application with admin panel.
+It is a simple blog application with an admin panel.
 It based on _CRUD(Create,Read,Update,Delete)_ operation.
 Admin can see, add, edit,delete the blog.

 ## Technology Stack:-